 Hello and welcome to the Jitbit Helpdesk walkthrough.
-Let me quickly show you the basics of our app to get you started.
+Let me quickly show you the basics of our simple ticketing system to get you started.

 This is the main screen of Jitbit Helpdesk.
 All the incoming support requests end up here, in the tickets grid.
 You can see each ticket has a color coded badge next to its subject.
 And basically, everything besides green means a ticket needs your attention.

 You can also sort your tickets by any column by clicking on the header here or by choosing the column on the left here.
 You can also select which columns you wanna see and which ones you don’t - on the left here.

 The ticket grid comes with five view-modes.
 You can see them on top here.
 Currently, we have “unclosed” selected, so we see all the active tickets.
 But take a look at this one.
 It has a green badge next to the subject.
 It means that it has already been answered by a helpdesk agent.
 So, if we select “unanswered” here, this ticket will be gone.

 You can also create different categories to organize your tickets.
 Categories are very useful if you have different members of your team responsible for different areas in your company.
 They will be able to work independently with each other in a single application.
 If you wanna see tickets in a specific category, you can just click a category here.
 And to go back you simply click “all categories”.

 Now let’s click a ticket and see what’s inside.
 At the top here you can see the ticket itself.
 Here’s the subject and here’s the body.
 You can also close the ticket here.
 And we have a bunch of other actions under the “more” button.